Derek-Emsbach/pinteresting-group-project/z.Documentation/feature_list.md

 * Logged in users can post pins.
 * Logged in users can edit and delete their own pins.
-* All users can view a sampling of the most recent pins.
+* Logged in users can post boards.
+* Logged in users can edit and delete their own boards.

-## 3. Follows
+## 3. Follows/Followers
 * Logged in users can follow other users.
 * Logged in users can unfollow other users.
 * All users can view a users following list
 * All users can view a users followers list

 ## 4. Discover feed on home page
-* All users can view pins
+* Logged in users can view a sampling of the most recent pins.

 ## 6. Bonus Features

-* Display a list of recent commonly used fauxtags.
-* Users can search for other users to view all of their fauxtweets.

-## 4. Likes
+##  Likes

 * Logged in users can like pins and comments.
 * Logged in users can remove their own like from pins and comments.
-* All users can see how many users have fauxliked a fauxtweet or fauxcomment.
+* All users can see how many users have liked a pin or comment.

-## Bonus: private boards
+## private boards